SHARON AIKEN - Director

-When did you join the Board of the MRA - I am the most recent director to join the MRA board having done so this past spring 2015.
+When did you join the Board of the Ratepayers - I am the most recent director to join the board having done so this past spring 2015.

 What do you believe is the most important issue we face here in Muskoka - I see a vital need for this “watch dog” board, with their careful reporting, Township of Muskoka Lakes property owners are being kept up to date with day to day issues that arise in our township.